Online Graphic Design Degree Programs

 Graphic Design Degree Program Core Courses

 What kind of graphic design courses could you take?
-Whether at the Associate’s, Bachelor’s, or Master’s level, you’ll take classes that explore the theory of art and design.
-You’ll also likely study technical subjects.
+Whether at the Associate’s, Bachelor’s, or Master’s level, you will take classes that explore the theory of art and design.
+You will also study technical subjects.
 These could include everything from digital image editing to animation.

 Here are a few common courses you may find in your prospective program: